UBC-Snowbots/Snowflake/README.md

 </pre>

 ## Testing
+- GTest is our primary testing tool at the moment.
+We strongly recommend you read Google's introduction to it, and write a few example tests before you start using it with ROS.
 - ROS has native support for gtest (c++ unit testing).
 To run your tests, run `catkin_make run_tests`
 - To run the tests for a specific package, run `catkin_make run_tests_MY_PACKAGE_NAME`